isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 A traveller who fails to undergo the required COVID-19 PCR tests may also be required, for public health reasons, to serve a Stay-Home Notice (SHN) / Stay Order at an SHN Dedicated Facility pursuant to the Infectious Diseases (COVID-19 – Stay Orders) Regulations 2020, and to pay for all charges related to his/her stay, as well as any additional COVID-19 tests required as part of the SHN regime.

 Further, the traveller’s VTP may be cancelled, and in such an event, he/she may be liable for the cost of their repatriation, including custody and maintenance pending repatriation.
-Future VTP applications may also be rejected
+Future VTP applications may also be rejected.

+<div id="AdditionalReq"></div>

 ### (h) Additional Requirements for Short-Term Visitors

 ### (i) Visa Application

+<div id="visa"></div>

 #### 1. Do visitors with a valid VTP need to apply separately for a visa to enter Singapore?